heinpeter/chrome_extensions/Editable/README.md

 <pre>
 Developer's HUB / Changelog

+8.0.1.2
+* adjustments for events used for dynamic content loading (pjax/offline rendering) used usually in GitHub's-framework, but will probably fit other websites too.

+8.0.1.1
+* code fix/cleanup.

+8.0.0.9
++ adding github's danger-zone repository easy copy.

 8.0.0.8
 + adding support for W3Schools code-segments, although it is a shitty website and you should always prefer Mozilla's website.
 * improving query for new elements on dynamic pages with PJAX/SPF/generic.